mobily-enterprises/simpleschema/README.md

 Note that the casting function must:

 * EITHER return the cast value
-* OR return nothing, and add an entry to the fieldCasts hash
+* OR return nothing, and add an entry to the failedCasts hash

 ### Parameters